-The authority, through the social work function, should inform the supported person that if they experience difficulties with any aspect of their assessment they should in the first instance try to resolve matters with their social work and/or health practitioner.
+The authority, through the social work function, should inform the supported person that if they experience difficulties with any aspect of their assessment they should in the first instance try to resolve matters with their social worker.

 People should be supported to query and challenge decisions throughout their assessment, support planning and review processes, including their agreed personal outcomes.
 Section 13 of the 2013 Act specifically requires a local authority to offer the person another opportunity to choose one of the SDS options whenever it becomes aware of a material change in that person's circumstances.